Funding bill targets online sites amid retail theft concerns

 Shrink measures losses from sources other than external theft, including theft by employees and product damage.
 The greatest portion of shrink – 37% – came from external theft, including products taken during organized shoplifting events, the trade group said.
 It also noted retailers, on average, saw a 26.5% uptick in organized theft incidents last year.

-The funding package that contains the bill seeking to tame the problem passed the U.S. Senate on Thursday, and is expected to pass the House on Friday.
+The funding package that contains the bill seeking to tame the problem was passed by the U.S. House on Friday.
+It now goes to President Joe Biden to be signed into law.

 Amazon, Ebay and Etsy had initially opposed the verification bill, saying it would damage seller privacy and favor brick-and-mortar retailers over their online competitors.
 The online marketplaces later threw their support behind the legislation after some changes, including modifications to limit the amount of sellers who disclose their contact information to customers to those making $20,000 or more in annual revenue.